Frozensun47/Street-View-Annotator/README.md

 - **Get Panorama Image:** Fetches the panorama of the last placed marker on the map and shows it to the street view display.

+- **Save Current View:**
+  - Save the current view of the Aerial and Street View Map.
+  - The images are stored in the `Output\Images` directory.
+  - The names of the images are *Base64* encoded.
+  - Decoding the names will reveal:
+    - Latitude
+    - Longitude
+    - Aerial (0) / Street-view (1)
+    - Zoom Level (for aerial currently -1) / FOV (for street view)
+    - Direction/Pitch (-1 for Aerial)
+    - Yaw (-1 for Aerial)
+    - Panorma (0) / Current-View (1) / Aerial View (-1)
+  - This encoding scheme is implemented to facilitate subsequent processing of images.

 ## Aerial View Map
 Functionalities: